-Examples: See "SECTION C-C" on "ABUTMENT DETAILS No. 2" sheet.
-For location of "SECTION A-A" and "SECTION B-B", see "BENT LAYOUT" sheet.
+Examples: "DETAIL A", SEE NOTE 11.
+For location of "SECTION A-A", "SECTION B-B" and "DETAIL A", see "BENT LAYOUT" sheet.

 Notes calling out details found on multiple sheets shall show all the exact Sheet Names in all uppercase text with quotation marks: